(( Closures )) Adjustable bracelet and an easy way of fastening your bracelet

-You can see it here: http://ww
+You can see the square knot here: square knot

 When you start your bracelet, don't make a buckle.
 Just tie it as normal and then make braids or square knots at both ends.
 The pattern part of the bracelet should be about 3/4 of your wrist, leaving 1/4 to make the adjustabl

 1. This is how it should look like at both ends .
 Don't worry about if it will fit you just yet.
 I usually make the braided ends about the same length as the bracelet itself.

 3. Fold the other end towards the first.

 5. Secure this either by using pins, tape or a clipboard

 6. Add another string and lay it underneat

 7. Use the red string to make a square knot.